cloud-gov/cg-site/_posts/2017-02-10-release-notes.md

   - /updates/2017-02-10-release-notes/
 ---

-Curious what’s new that you might find helpful as a cloud.gov application developer?
+Curious what’s new that you might find helpful as a Cloud.gov application developer?
 Here are highlights from our platform updates over the past two weeks.
 <!--more-->

 ### Added
-You can download the [cloud.gov Control Implementation Summary + Customer Responsibility Matrix]({{ site.baseurl }}/docs/security/fedramp-tracker.md#how-you-can-use-this), a summary from the FedRAMP JAB P-ATO documentation.
-It lists whether each Low and Moderate security control is handled by cloud.gov, shared responsibility, or customer responsibility.
+You can download the [Cloud.gov Control Implementation Summary + Customer Responsibility Matrix]({{ site.baseurl }}/docs/security/fedramp-tracker.md#how-you-can-use-this), a summary from the FedRAMP JAB P-ATO documentation.
+It lists whether each Low and Moderate security control is handled by Cloud.gov, shared responsibility, or customer responsibility.

 ### Fixed
 - In the dashboard, when you reach the end of your activity log, the log no longer displays a “Show more” button.
 Previously this button implied there might be more content when there was not.